We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-As pregnancy progresses, a woman may have difficulty catching their breath or feel out of breath after carrying out routine tasks, such as climbing the stairs.
+As pregnancy progresses, a person may have difficulty catching their breath or feel out of breath after carrying out routine tasks such as climbing the stairs.
 This can be due to biological and mechanical changes related to pregnancy.

-This article will explore this and other possible reasons for shortness of breath during pregnancy.
-We also cover coping strategies and when to see a doctor.
+This article will explore the causes of shortness of breath during pregnancy and how it develops.
+It also covers coping strategies and when a person should contact a doctor.